postgres-ai/postgres-checkup/README.md

-# Demo: [an example of postgres-checkup report](https://gitlab.com/postgres-ai/postgres-checkup-tests/blob/master/1.1/md_reports/1_2019_05_30T18_32_32_+0000/0_Full_report.md) (based on CI, single node)
+### Demo: [an example of postgres-checkup report](https://gitlab.com/postgres-ai/postgres-checkup-tests/blob/master/1.1/md_reports/1_2019_05_30T18_32_32_+0000/0_Full_report.md) (based on CI, single node).

-# Disclaimer: Conclusions, Recommendations – Work in Progress
+***Disclaimer: Conclusions, Recommendations – work in progress.**
 To treat the data correctly, you need deep Postgres knowledge.
 Each report consists of 3 sections: Observations, Conclusions, and Recommendations.
 Observations are filled automatically.
-As for Conclusions and Recommendations sections, as of June 2019, only several reports have autogeneration for them.
+As for Conclusions and Recommendations sections, as of June 2019, only several reports have autogeneration for them.*

 # About

 Postgres Checkup ([postgres-checkup](https://gitlab.com/postgres-ai-team/postgres-checkup))
 is a new-generation diagnostics tool that allows users to do a deep analysis of the health of Postgres databases.
-It aims to detect and describe all current and potential issues in the fields of database performance, scalability, and security, providing advices how to resolve or prevent them.

-Compared to a monitoring system, postgres-checkup goes deeper into the analysis of the database system and environment.
-It combines numerous internal characteristics of the database with data about resources and OS, producing multiple comprehensive reports.
-These reports use formats which are easily readable both by humans and machines and which are extremely oriented to DBA problem-solving.
-Monitoring systems constantly collect telemetry, help to react to issues more quickly, and are useful for post-mortem analyses.
-At the same time, checkups are needed for a different purpose: detect issues at a very early stage, advising on how to prevent them.
-This procedure is to be done on a regular basis — weekly, monthly, or quarterly.
-Additionally, it is recommended to run it immediately before and after any major change in the database server.
+It helps to detect, predict and prevent technical issues.

 The three key principles behind postgres-checkup:

 - *Unobtrusiveness*: postgres-checkup’s impact on the observing system is close to zero.
-It does not use any heavy queries, keeping resource usage very low, and avoiding having the [“observer effect.”](https://en.wikipedia.org/wiki/Observer_effect_(information_technology)). postgres-checkup reports were successfully tested on real-world databases containing 500,000+ tables and 1,000,000+ indexes.
+It does not use any heavy queries, keeping resource usage very low, and avoiding having the [“observer effect”](https://en.wikipedia.org/wiki/Observer_effect_(information_technology)). postgres-checkup reports were successfully tested on real-world databases containing 500,000+ tables and 1,000,000+ indexes.